BroncoSpace-Lab/scales-hardware/power_system/power_system.md

 Update all Schematic Footprints and Symbols from easyeda2kicad

 * Consider Swapping the Load Switch Controller with one that has an internal MOSFET.
-Replacement: [TPS1HA08-Q1](https://www.ti.com/lit/ds/symlink/tps1ha08-q1.pdf?ts=1748298961148) (Go with the B/D revision for much higher current limit) 40v, 80A limit.
+Replacement: [TPS1HA08B-Q1](https://www.ti.com/lit/ds/symlink/tps1ha08-q1.pdf?ts=1748298961148) (Go with the B/D revision for much higher current limit) 40v, 80A limit.
 In stock in LCSC.

+   * Layout considerations (Page 46)

 * Consider Swapping the switching regulator with a new one with the same specs due to availability on JLC pbc
 Replacement: [LT8612](https://www.analog.com/media/en/technical-documentation/data-sheets/lt8612.pdf)